H-1B Processing Time Potomac Service Center 2026

 Current Processing Times

-For the most current and accurate H-1B processing times at the Potomac Service Center, you should:
+To obtain accurate current processing times for H-1B petitions at the Potomac Service Center, applicants should:

 By Service Center